jay23jack/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |0.000 | No vehicles |
 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+This is the visualization of the first convolutional layer.

+![alt text][image12]

+We can see it clearly extracts features of the image, including the circle and the inner numbers.